 By default, C-z suspends the editor.
 This is extremely handy when the editor is started with the -nw option (no window, i.e. launched in a terminal), because it returns control to the terminal command line without quitting Emacs-it simply places the Emacs process in the background.
-The user may then use the Linux job management tools to return inside the Emacs process.
+The user may then use the Emacs process.